oracle/oracle-database-operator/docs/rac/provisioning/QUICKSTART.md

 - Oracle RAC Slim Image
 - Kuberentes Secrets

-**Note:** The example in this Quickstart Guide deploys two Node RAC Database with Node Port Service.
+**Note:** The example in this QuickStart Guide deploys a two-node Oracle RAC Database with a NodePort Service.

 ## Deploy Oracle 2 Node RAC Database

-Follow the below steps to quickly deploy 2 Node Oracle RAC Database using RAC Controller on an OCNE Cluster:
+Follow these steps to deploy a 2-node Oracle RAC Database using the Oracle RAC Controller on an OCNE Kubernetes Cluster:

 - Copy the [racdb_prov_quickstart.yaml](./racdb_prov_quickstart.yaml) file from in your working directory.
-- Stage the Oracle Grid Infrastructure and Oracle RDBMS Binaries in the location specified by parameter `hostSwStageLocation` on your worker nodes.
+- Stage the Oracle Grid Infrastructure and Oracle RDBMS Binaries in the location specified by the parameter `hostSwStageLocation` on your worker nodes.
-- The parameter `racHostSwLocation` must point to the software location on the worker nodes.
+- Ensure the parameter `racHostSwLocation` points to the software location on the worker nodes.
 The GI Home and RDBMS Home in the Oracle RAC Pods will be mounted using this lcoation on the corresponding worker nodes.
-- Prebuilt Oracle RAC Database Slim Image used is: `phx.ocir.io/intsanjaysingh/db-repo/oracle/database-rac:19.3.0-slim`
+- Use the following prebuilt Oracle RAC Database Slim Image: `phx.ocir.io/intsanjaysingh/db-repo/oracle/database-rac:19.3.0-slim`
-- The Shared Disks on the worker nodes for ASM are `/dev/disk/by-partlabel/qck-ocne19-asmdisk1` and `/dev/disk/by-partlabel/qck-ocne19-asmdisk2`
+- Verify that the shared disks on the worker nodes for ASM are as follows: `/dev/disk/by-partlabel/qck-ocne19-asmdisk1` and `/dev/disk/by-partlabel/qck-ocne19-asmdisk2`
-- Deploy 2 Node Oracle RAC Database using file `racdb_prov_quickstart.yaml` file:
+- Deploy the 2-node Oracle RAC Database using file `racdb_prov_quickstart.yaml` file:
     ```sh
     kubectl apply -f racdb_prov_quickstart.yaml
     ```